k8ssandra/k8ssandra-operator/docs/remote-k8s-access/README.md

 The script stores all of the artifacts that it generates in a directory which is specified with the `--output-dir` option.
 If not specified, a temp directory is created.

 You can specify the namespace where the secret and ClientConfig are created with the `--namespace` option.

+**Note:** Remember to restart the operator in the control plane cluster after creating the ClientConfig.